stop-start/go-chrome-remote-reloader/README.md

 ## Getting started

-### Default session

-RemoteChromeDefault method allows to open a new Chrome window with default configuration.
+RemoteConfig structure configures Chrome's remote debugging protocol and is used to open a new window as well as reload and close tabs.
+The remote debugging protocol can be used also with Chromium or any Chrome-like browser supporting this protocol.
+See [documetation](https://godoc.org/gitlab.com/stop.start/go-chrome-remote-reload#RemoteConfig) for details on the configuration.

-The code below will open the browser on localhost:8080.
+The following will get the default config and open the browser on localhost:8080:

 ```go
 package main